 - process any donations you make.

 - send you information about The Salvation Army and its work and how you can support us.
-We may do this by post, or where we have your permission text or email.
+We may do this by post, or where we have your permission text, email, or telephone.
 With your consent, we may serve you targeted adverts on social media.

 - help manage our correspondence with you by sharing your information with our contractors working on our behalf to process donations and send communications.

 - ascertain whether you might like to support us if you are a personal charitable trust or foundation or interested in philanthropic giving.
 We may use publicly available information about you to do this (for example websites or social media).
 We will always contact you first to see if you are happy to receive fundraising messages.